agentcole/ask-terminal/README.md

 # ask

-`ask` is a command-line tool that interacts with OpenAI's GPT-3.5-turbo model to provide UNIX and Mac terminal commands based on user prompts.
+`ask` is a command-line tool that interacts with OpenAI's GPT-3.5-turbo model to provide UNIX, Mac terminal and Powershell commands based on user prompts.
 This tool is designed to be easily configurable and accessible from anywhere in your terminal.

 ## Features